enzo-project/enzo-e/doc/source/devel/hydro_infrastructure.rst

 EnzoRiemannImpl Control flow
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-We note that at each location, arrays are constructed to hold
+At each cell-interface where flux is to be computed, arrays are filled
-different integrable quantites and an instance of the
+with the integrable quantities at the location and an instance of the
-``EnzoAdvectionFieldLUT`` struct is used as a lookup table.
+``EnzoAdvectionFieldLUT`` class is used as a lookup table.
-Basically, the struct has members named after all potential
+Basically, the class has members named after all potential
-advectable, integrable quantities and the members corresponding to the
+advectable, integrable quantities (that are listed in ``FIELD_TABLE``)
+and the members corresponding to the registered integrable quantities
-registered integrable quantities assigned values that correspond to
-indices in an array.
+assigned values that correspond to indices in an array.
 See :ref:`EnzoAdvectionFieldLUT-section`
-for a
-more detailed description of the struct.
-This struct is used inplace
+for a more detailed description of the class.
+We found that using
-of the more tradional approach of defining global enums or macros to
-map quantity names to array indices.
-Note that we when we tried to use
-a built-in hash tables to perform this task, had a significant
+one of the built-in hash tables as a lookup table had a significant
-performance cost.
+performance penalty.

 Below, a brief overview of the ``EnzoRiemannImpl::solve`` control flow
 is provided.
 Basically the function loops over all cell interfaces,